srbcheema1/CoolKit/README.md

-    fetch       fetch a contest to use it for offline testing. run         run a code file against provided testcases submit      submit a code to online judge. and output the verdict. view        view a user, contest, problem, friends-standings or upcomming contest
+    fetch       fetch a contest to use it for offline testing. run         run a code file against provided testcases submit      submit a code to online judge. and output the verdict. view        view a user, contest, problem, friends-standings or upcoming contest
 ```

 ```